KjellConnelly/react-native-chartboost/README.md

 As you can see, in the onCreate method, you will need to add your app's appId and signature here.
 These can be found once you've created your Android app on Chartboost's website.

 ###### Manual Windows Method: Windows not supported yet
-#### Step 3: Add the Chartboost framework to your project
+#### Step 3: Add the Chartboost framework to your project (ios)
 - Download the SDK for iOS apps and use the follow their integration steps: https://answers.chartboost.com/en-us/articles/download or https://www.chartboost.com
 - When you have downloaded the SDK, unzip it.
 For iOS users, drag Chartboost.framework into your_project/ios.
 Then drag that into Xcode.
 Make sure it is in the Link Binary with Libraries part too.
 If not automatically put there, drag from within Xcode to that part.
-Android users can simply use the ```.jar``` file that is in this project.
+Android users can simply use the ```.jar``` file that is in this React Natuve Module.
 Or if you want something above ```v7.0.1```, you can replace it inside the libs folder.
 - For iOS, you will to do most of their steps except writing any native code.
 You will our javascript API to run these methods.
 The steps may include linking frameworks like UIKit and CoreGraphics.
 You might even need to link WebKit.framework.
 Remember to ignore any step that involve writing any native code (such as Objective C or Swift).
 - For Android, you won't need to add the framework, but you will need to add native code.
 See above for instructions (Manual Android Method (Part 2/2)).